WokLibCodeClub/Python-Clock/Step4-Setting-second-hand-position/README_trinket.md

 ## Code for pointing second hand in the correct direction

-In the ```while True:``` loop delete the line for moving the second_hand turtle right by 6°
+In the ```while True:``` loop delete the line which turns the second_hand turtle right by 6°.

-Instead, copy in the code from the Digital Clock project which gets the time now and puts the hours, minutes and seconds into variables called H, M and S.
+In its place, copy in the lines of code from the Digital Clock project which get the time now and put the hours, minutes and seconds into variables called H, M and S.

 After these lines of code add a line which will print the value of the variable S in the text result window, then add the line which will set the heading for the second_hand turtle.
 The whole loop will look like this: